jetperch/pyjoulescope_ui/features_future.md

 *   Automatically perform software update when required.
 The existing implementation just directs the User to the Joulescope download page.
 *   Automatically perform Joulescope firmware updates when required.
+*   Add Help -> "Getting Started" to the user interface.